On this page

 - Comment if things change.
 If you find a workaround, if the problem gets worse, if you have new context, comment on the ticket.
 Stale tickets get deprioritized.

 - Update Wire before commenting "still broken."
 We ship fixes between triage rounds.
-Pull, reinstall, retry.
+Reinstall from the wheel, retry.

 Filing from the Command Line